 - 3. President's Direction.
-The president, at his/her discretion, and after consultations with the Council of Academic Deans and the Budget and Planning Advisory Committee shall direct the cognizant vice president(s) to develop academic program discontinuance or reduction plans according to procedures set forth below in this section 5, part E, 4, 5 and 6. - 4.
+The president, at their discretion, and after consultations with the Council of Academic Deans and the Budget and Planning Advisory Committee shall direct the cognizant vice president(s) to develop academic program discontinuance or reduction plans according to procedures set forth below in this section 5, part E, 4, 5 and 6. - 4.
 Academic Program Elimination or Reduction Plans.
 The development of academic program elimination or reduction plans must involve consultation among departmental and college faculties to identify areas under consideration for academic program eliminations or reductions.
-The following criteria and information sources shall be considered by those making judgments about which programs should be eliminated or reduced because of financial exigency: (i) the general academic quality of the program with regard to scholarship, teaching and service (ii) the extent of importance the program has for the mission of the university; and, insofar as they relate to academic quality and the mission of the university, the following: (iii) Graduate Council Review; (iv) findings by national accreditation bodies; (v) reports by appropriate national ranking sources; (vi) such other systematically derived
+The following criteria and information sources shall be considered by those making judgments about which programs should be eliminated or reduced because of financial exigency: (i) the general academic quality of the program with regard to scholarship, teaching and service (ii) the extent of importance the program has for the mission of the university; and, insofar as they relate to academic quality and the mission of the university, the following: (iii) Graduate Council Review; (iv) findings by national accreditation bodies; (v) reports by appropriate national ranking sources; (vi) such other systematically derived information, based on long-term considerations of program quality, as may be available; (vii) the capacity of the program to generate external funding; (viii)

-- information, based on long-term considerations of program quality, as may be available; (vii) the capacity of the program to generate external funding; (viii) faculty/student ratios; (ix) cost/effectiveness analysis; and (x) relationship to the Board of Regents Master Plan for Higher Education in the State of Utah. - 5.
-Discontinuance of Administrative and Support Services.
+faculty/student ratios; (ix) cost/effectiveness analysis; and (x) relationship to the Utah Board of Higher Education Master Plan for Higher Education in the State of Utah.

+- 5. Discontinuance of Administrative and Support Services.
 If an academic program is discontinued or reduced, then administrative and support services associated with it shall be re-evaluated and reduced if appropriate.
 These reductions shall precede further reduction in or elimination of academic programs.
 This iterative process between reduction in administrative and support services and staff and elimination or reduction of academic programs shall proceed until the necessary level has been reached. - 6.
 Review.
 If a plan calls for the elimination or reduction of a specific program, department, school or college, that element of the plan shall be reviewed by the Faculty Budget and Planning Advisory Committee; the Graduate Council; the faculty members and/or the faculty committee most directly involved in the academic program proposed for elimination or reduction, the cognizant director, department chairperson, and/or dean; relevant college committees or councils; and relevant student advisory committees.
 The views of these bodies shall be forwarded to the Academic Senate for its consideration within the time periods prescribed by the president.
-The conclusions of the above bodies and the Academic Senate shall be forwarded to the president, who shall consider these views in his/her review of the proposed plan.
-When the president's recommendations are submitted to the State Board of Regents, they shall be accompanied by the Academic Senate's recommendations. - F. Faculty Termination or Reduction in Status Because of Financial Exigency. - Review.
-If a plan calls for the elimination or reduction of a specific program, department, school or college, that element of the plan shall be reviewed by the Faculty Budget and Planning Advisory Committee; the Graduate Council; the faculty members and/or the faculty committee most directly involved in the academic program proposed for elimination or reduction, the cognizant director, department chairperson, and/or dean; relevant college committees or councils; and relevant student advisory committees.
-The views of these bodies shall be forwarded to the Academic Senate for its consideration within the time periods prescribed by the president.
-The conclusions of the above bodies and the Academic Senate shall be forwarded to the president, who shall consider these views in his/her review of the proposed plan.
-When the president's recommendations are submitted to the State Board of Regents, they shall be accompanied by the Academic Senate's recommendations.
+The conclusions of the above bodies and the Academic Senate shall be forwarded to the president, who shall consider these views when reviewing the proposed plan.
+When the president's recommendations are submitted to the Utah Board of Higher Education, they shall be accompanied by the Academic Senate's recommendations. - F. Faculty Termination or Reduction in Status Because of Financial Exigency. - Plan for Faculty Reduction.
+The dean of each school or college, in consultation with the departments, department chairpersons and the school or college executive committee, or other appropriate standing committees established by the school or college Council Charter, shall devise an orderly sequence of steps which shall constitute the school's or college's faculty reduction plan.
+Included in such a plan will be explicit criteria by which individual faculty will be identified with the various programs under consideration for reduction or elimination.